 Many industries, political decisions, and cultural factors can, however, encourage deforestation.
 In some regions, forests are seen as obstacles to the expansion of cities, roads and infrastructure, or the production of food and raw materials consumed all over the world.
 These are some of the most well-known:

 Palm oil is present in a wide variety of goods, from snacks and sweets, to beauty and skincare products.
 Its production is responsible for the deforestation of some of the most diverse and rich tropical environments on the planet.
 The palm oil industry is estimated to be worth more than 86 billion euros by 2021.

 The international meat market is another of the main culprits for tropical deforestation, especially in Africa and South America.
 Each year, thousands of hectares of the Amazon rainforest become pasture.
-At its peak, during the turn of the century, it is estimated that 65% to 70% of all deforestation in Brazil could be attributed to the beef industry.
+It is estimated that 80% of all deforestation in the Amazon rainforest could be attributed to the beef industry.

 The production of these and other raw materials such as rubber, coffee, cocoa, and sugar, are the main causes of tropical deforestation.
 The production of coal and the illegal and unsustainable extraction of wood, minerals, oil and gas, are other important causes.

 Deforestation and climate change go hand in hand

 Losing forests also means losing habitats.
 80% of terrestrial biodiversity lives in forests, which means that deforestation, coupled with drastic temperature changes and soil erosion, can put the survival of many species at risk.